Teacher salaries and benefits in Queensland are based on the current

 As you progress along your career path, the following approximate base salaries apply:

-salary classification levels (XLS, 178) for departmental staff.
+salary classification levels (XLS, 186KB).
+On completion of a four year degree, beginning teachers start on Band 2.
 Each step on the pay scale is equivalent to a full year of teaching service.

 Leave entitlements and benefits